wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/3-run-flow.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of second New Stage dropdown with the green Finished button highlighted.](../media/25-business-process-flow-complete.png)](../media/25-business-process-flow-complete.png#lightbox)

-1. You can create additional records by launching Power Automate, selecting **My Flows** and **Business process flows**, and then selecting the arrow next to the **Customer Check In** business process flow, as shown in the following screenshot.
+1. You can create more records by launching Power Automate, selecting **My Flows** and **Business process flows**, and then selecting the arrow next to the **Customer Check In** business process flow, as shown in the following screenshot.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the business process flow running again.](../media/26-run-business-process-flow-again.png)](../media/26-run-business-process-flow-again.png#lightbox)